 Franchise: Is this the best option to expand your business?
 Or are there other ways to grow and become profitable?

 Corporation or LLC: it’s a question I get all the time.
 The answer is not so simple as going down a checklist though.
-You need to consider who will be making decisions, how profits will be split, what your personal tax situation is, and asset […]
+You need to consider many factors.
+Who will be making decisions.
+How profits will be split.
+What your personal tax situation is. […]

 Money!
 Okay got your attention.
 The topic is how do you get money – profits – out of your business.
 It’s not as simple as sticking your hand in the register, or writing yourself a check, especially when there are multiple owners involved.
 There’s a […]